torchlard/Notes/Java/JVM.md

 ### principle
-mark in pointer, add Load Barrier when accessing pointer when object moved by GC, color on pointer different barrier will renew pointer to effective addrss and return => only single object access is possible to decelerate
+mark in pointer, add Load Barrier when accessing pointer when object moved by GC, color on pointer different barrier will renew pointer to effective address and return => only single object access is possible to decelerate

 ###